zhanglae/largeVis/README.md

 Introduction
 ------------

 This package provides `LargeVis` visualizations and fast nearest-neighbor search.
-The `LargeVis` algorithm, presented in Tang et al. (2016), creates high-quality low-dimensional representations of large, high-dimensional datasets, similar to [t-SNE](https://lvdmaaten.github.io/tsne/).
+The `LargeVis` algorithm, presented in @tang2016visualizing, creates high-quality low-dimensional representations of large, high-dimensional datasets, similar to [t-SNE](https://lvdmaaten.github.io/tsne/).

 These visualizations are useful for data exploration, for visualizing complex non-linear functions, and especially for visualizing embeddings such as learned vectors for images.